 5. Set yourself up for success

-While these quick fixes may be helpful in the moment, feeling awake comes down to our habits.
+While these quick fixes may be helpful in the moment, feeling energized on a regular basis all comes down to our habits.
 To feel more rested, try getting 7-9 hours of sleep per night.
-You may want to consider setting a relaxing nighttime routine to help you get better sleep.
+You may want to consider setting up a relaxing nighttime routine to help you get better sleep.
 For instance, try putting your phone and computer away at least one hour before you plan to go to bed.
 These devices can stimulate your brain and make it more difficult to relax.
 Instead, opt for activities that help your body calm down.
 This may include reading a book, listening to relaxing music, taking a shower or following a meditation.

 If you need help improving your sleep habits, check out the free Healthy Living workshop series from Counseling and Psychiatric Services (CAPS).
-This series is available every Wednesday from 12 to 1 p.m. and covers topics like sleep, nutrition, stress management and more.
+This free weekly series covers a variety of topics, including sleep, nutrition, stress management and more.